A note on the growth factor in Gaussian elimination for Higham matrices: Introduction

 and they established a bound for the growth factor ${\rho _n}(A)$ that has the limit $1$ as $\alpha \to 0 $.

-Recently, Lin \cite{ML13} proved that if $A$ is a generalized Higham matrices, then the growth factor for such $A$ in Gaussian elimination is less than 4.
-Specially when $A$ is a Higham matrix, then the growth factor is less than $2\sqrt{2}$.
+Recently, Lin \cite{MLin} proved that if $A$ is a generalized Higham matrix, then the growth factor for such a matrix $A$ in Gaussian elimination is less than $4$.
+Especially when $A$ is a Higham matrix, the growth factor is less than $2\sqrt{2}$.
+Subsequently, Yang \cite{Yang} gave a minor improvement of the results in Lin \cite{MLin}, which is much closer to the final solution of Higham's conjecture; refer to \cite[Theorem 4]{Yang}.
+This paper \cite{Drury} derives an upper bound for the growth factor via the decomposition and Fischer-type determinantal inequalities, it shows that $\rho_n(A)\leq sec^3(\alpha)$.
+In particular, when $\alpha=\frac{\pi}{4}$,

-However, as authors in \cite{A.K} pointed out, in no case have they observed the growth bigger than Higham's guess of $2$ from extensive numerical experiments with Higham matrices.
+However, as the authors in \cite{A.K} pointed out, in no case have they observed a growth bigger than the Higham guess of $2$ from extensive numerical experiments with Higham matrices.
 Therefore, they believed that the bound (\ref{eq:1.4}) is correct and took the proof of this bound for an open problem (see also Problem 10.12 in \cite{NJ}).

 In this work, we continue studying this open problem and then give a new result